Laser Beam Welding VS Plasma Arc Welding

 Plasma Arc Welding

-The gas is dissociated by the heating of the arc, and is compressed when passing through the water-cooled nozzle at high speed, increasing the energy density and the degree of dissociation, forming a plasma arc.
-Its stability, calorific value and temperature are higher than the general arc, so it has greater penetration and welding speed.
+The gas is dissociated by the heating of the arc and is compressed when passing through the water-cooled nozzle at high speed, increasing the energy density and the degree of dissociation, forming a plasma arc.
+Its stability, calorific value, and temperature are higher than the general arc, so it has greater penetration and welding speed.
 The gas forming the plasma arc and the shielding gas around it generally use pure argon.
-Depending on the material properties of various workpieces, there are also those that use helium, nitrogen, argon, or a mixture of both.
+Depending on the material properties of various workpieces, some use helium, nitrogen, argon, or a mixture of both.

 Features